sfkonrad/004.01-proj-group4/README.md

 ![image](https://i1.wp.com/news.theregistryps.com/wp-content/uploads/2018/07/Eastside.jpeg?fit=1000%2C548&ssl=1)

-### In this challenge, we began work on our first collaborative project of the course.
+### In this challenge, we began work on our first collaborative project of the FinTech Course.
 Our Challenge was to:
 >  ## 1) Analyze a Real-World FinTech Problem

 > ## 2) Develop an Application that Solves said FinTech Problem